 What is Working Tax Credit?
 Working Tax Credit is a payment to top up the earnings of low paid working people (whether employed or self-employed), including those who do not have children.

-Working Tax Credit helps to make work pay for low income workers.
-In most cases, your employer pays it alongside your wages or salary, although we pay the self-employed directly.
+Working Tax Credit helps to make work pay for low income workers, and is paid directly to the person who is working.

 The 'childcare element' of Working Tax Credit is paid directly to the main carer of the child or children along with Child Tax Credit.

 How is Working Tax Credit made up?
-Working Tax Credit contains several elements, including additional amounts for working people with a disability
+Working Tax Credit contains several elements, including additional amounts for

+- working people with a disability

-- people with a severe disability, and - the costs of registered or approved childcare.
+- people with a severe disability, and

+- the costs of 'registered' or 'approved' childcare.